All right, news roundup information overload hour.

 I know that's not Christian.

-I was in his listen, I was in his office the other day, and I said to him, and it's the God's honest truth.
+Listen, I was in his office the other day, and I said to him, and it's the God's honest truth.

-And I said to him, I said, He said, Let's.
+And I said to him, I said, he said, how many F-bombs did you drop?

-I said, You want to pray before we begin?
+I said, you want to pray before we begin?

 He goes, I think we need it.